jsdf/ed64log/example/README.md

 # Example app for ed64log

 This is a demo app which shows how to use ed64log in an N64 game.
-The game-specific code is in [stage00.c](stage00.c).
-If you press the A or B buttons, text will be logged.
+The compiled rom can be found [here](ed64logdemo.zip).
+The logger initialization code is in [main.c](https://github.com/jsdf/ed64log/blob/master/example/main.c#L15-L18) The game code which demonstrates logging is in [stage00.c](stage00.c).
+If you press the A or B buttons, text will be logged to ed64log.

 If you press the C-left or C-right button the app will intentionally crash, printing debug information to ed64log, eg: